 Kilmarnock is East Ayrshire's key commercial and industrial centre.
-It is central to the economic wellbeing of the area, making it a great place to live, work, and visit.
-The town is also the cultural and entertainment focus and is a key retail centre.
+It is central to the economic wellbeing of the area, making it a great place to live, work in and visit.
+As a key retail centre for Ayrshire it also has a strong focus on culture and entertainment.
 It enjoys a range of attractions with its historic core, pedestrianised town centre, a shopping hub and popular public parks .

 Kilmarnock town centre's importance to the economy of the town and the wider East Ayrshire area dictates the need to focus on potential redevelopment opportunities and priorities for action in the regeneration of the town.

 The May 2016 ‘Agenda for Continued Action’ report included a number of projects designed to improve the town centre, building on the views expressed by stakeholders at various events.
 The action plan recognised the need for further studies to be undertaken to determine on how the regeneration of Kilmarnock town centre could be taken forward.

 Alongside this, Celebrate Kilmarnock 2015 – 2020 Community Action Plan identified, through extensive community engagement, a wide range of aspirations and ideas which helped provide a palette for the different options and detail of these studies.

 This study was commissioned to identify and examine opportunities for physical change or environmental improvements within defined areas of the town centre, to support existing uses, or to encourage expansion of existing uses into new areas of the town centre.

 - John Finnie Street South (including Bank Street and Nelson Street)

 These were supplemented by three additional areas – Strand Street, The Cross and King Street.